 Where to start?
 That is where we come into the picture: The Standards Team (Attaché and Specialist) at CSEU offer guidance on the road to regulatory compliance.
 As a first step, we recommend the websites listed below for an introduction to the range of legislation and standards that may be applicable to your product(s).
 Contact us for in-depth counseling on EU standards, product testing, and certification requirements.

 1. Read the general guidance on standards/labeling/certification in the EU Country Commercial Guide

 3. Determine the essential requirements in the directive (usually Annex I)

 4. Note the harmonized European standards

 5. Choose the appropriate conformity assessment module as described in the directive’s annex or presented in flow charts in the CE marking guidance booklet

 6. Locate Notified Bodies (accredited test laboratories) – if required!

 Frequently Asked Questions:

 Where do I find EU product legislation?

-Where can I find a list of European standards?
+Where can I find information on European standards?